BorwickAtVT/realultimatesearch/README.md

 This project will crawl, store, and provide a basic UI for search results.
 It uses Elasticsearch as its backend, Scrapy for crawling, and Flask for its UI.
+So, we want people to be able to *search* all the content but we don't want them to be able to *see* the content.
+Therefore we store an excerpt and have them click through.
+The linked system then needs to verify whether they should have access to see the content.

 This is not a very full-featured tool but it should do a basic job of indexing and providing search results.